2CA: 1930s

 Albert John "Jack" Ryan was an AIF veteran and former signaller during the first World War.
-In the late 1920s "Jack" relocated to Canberra, setting up an electrical repair shop in the Canberra suburb of Kingston.
+In the late 1920s Ryan relocated to Canberra, setting up an electrical repair shop in the Canberra suburb of Kingston.
 He was soon operating an experimental wireless telegraphy station (Callsign: VK2LE) communicating with other such stations throughout Australia and the Pacific.
 In early 1930 he upgraded his equipment to wireless telephony and began broadcasting experimental programs to the Nation's Capital and immediate environs.
 The programmes were well received by Canberra listeners and after approaching the Postmaster-General's Department, Jack was granted Canberra's first (and for many years, only) commercial broadcasting licence.

-2CA began broadcasting with just a small 50 watt transmitter from the back of Jack's shop.
+2CA began broadcasting with just a small 50 watt transmitter from the back of Ryan's shop.
 The station was officially opened on 14 November 1931 by PE Dean CMG, Secretary Department of Home Affairs.
-In February 1932 Jack hired his first 'broadcasting cadet', a 17 year old from Taree by the name of George Kenneth Barlin.
-George would later go on to become Canberra's father of television.
+In February 1932 Ryan hired his first broadcasting cadet, a 17 year old George Kenneth Barlin from Taree.
+Barlin would later go on to become Canberra's father of television.

-By 1933 2CA had increased its transmitter to 500 watts and moved to a small purpose built studio on a low hill close to the Queanbeyan - Canberra road (near what is now the intersection of Hindmarsh Drive and Canberra Avenue).
+By December 1933, 2CA had increased its transmitter to 500 watts and moved to a small purpose built studio in Molonglo (now Fyshwick), on a low hill close to the Queanbeyan–Canberra road (near what is now the intersection of Hindmarsh Drive and Canberra Avenue).
 The hill quickly became known as "Radio Hill".

-In February 1937, Jack attended a peak conference of commercial radio stations, hosted by Mr A.E.
+In February 1937, Ryan attended a peak conference of commercial radio stations, hosted by A.E.
 Bennett, managing director of 2GB.
 The conference aimed to establish a radio network for nationwide broadcasting.
-Later that year, Jack sold 2CA to Denison Estates, owners of 2GB, and the station began to operate under the name of Canberra Broadcasters Ltd as part of the Macquarie Network.
+Later that year, Ryan sold 2CA to Denison Estates, owners of 2GB, and the station began to operate under the name of Canberra Broadcasters Ltd as part of the Macquarie Network.

 The new owners wasted no time in constructing a new home for 2CA.
 By November 1937, the station had moved from its somewhat makeshift studios at Radio Hill to temporary studios at Civic, while the new permanent 2CA building was under construction.

 On 18 December 1937, Prime Minister Joseph Lyons laid the foundation stone of the studio building at 4 Mort Street, Canberra City, next to the Civic Theatre.
 The two-storey complex would comprise a large studio with a 49 ft. x 27 ft. stage, two small studios, common control room, copy room, workshops and record room.
 The first floor included two flats for company staff.

-2CA's new home opened on 3 June 1938, officiated by the Prime Minister, with a party at the Hotel Canberra (now Hyatt).
+2CA's new home opened on 3 June 1938, officiated by the Prime Minister, with a party at the Hotel Canberra.
 Seventy-five guests travelled from Sydney for the event, which included an edition of the "Tummy Club" show broadcast from the railway station.
 The transmitter power was increased again from 500 watts to 2,000 watts and moved to Gungahlin.